FeernandoOFF/obsidian-garden/src/site/notes/Zettelkasten/Software comparisons.md

 ## Note-taking apps

+> For notes I have two requirements: No platform lock-in and offline-first.
+This leads me to Obsidian and LogSeq.
+So far for maturity I've choosen Obsidian but I don't like the fact that it is not open-sourced at some point I'd like to migrate to LogSeq, but as they share the markdown approach there's no hurry.
+>
+> For project-management and freelance related stuff I'm planning to use Notion and allow people to access it.

 | Name        | Local (Offline First) | Pricing | MultiPlatform | Journal | Linking | Task Management | Drawings | Extensibility |
 | ----------- | --------------------- | ------- | ------------- | ------- | ------- | --------------- | -------- | ------------- |
 | Obsidian    | Yes                   | 0       | Yes           | Yes     | Yes     | ~               | Yes      | Yes           |